-How An Artist, A Toy Maker, A College Student Use Their Skills To Fight The Pandemic
+How An Artist, A Toy-Maker, A College Student Use Their Skills To Fight The Pandemic

 After shifting online, The Hobby Tribe hired more teachers and expanded to offer 40 courses, including coding, photography, beauty and makeup tips, cooking and trivia games at an even lower price — $2 for eight sessions.

 Cheryl Moniz's 15-year-old daughter Tamara is taking photography lessons from their home in Mumbai.
-"Kids need an outlet like this. it gives them a chance to relax, keeps them connected and productive," she says.
+"Kids need an outlet like this.
+It gives them a chance to relax, keeps them connected and productive," she says.

-As word spread, it sparked interest from all over the world, says Salins.
+As word spread, it sparked interest from all over the world, Salins says.
 Five hundred students are now enrolled.
 Many are Indians based in the U.S., U.K., Nigeria, the United Arab Emirates, Australia, Cyprus, Hong Kong, Singapore, Oman and Qatar.
 People of all ages are welcome to join.

 "In these tough times, hobbies do more than build character.
-It's an interesting way to interact with like-minded people," says Nazareth.
+It's an interesting way to interact with like-minded people," Nazareth says.
 "They can mold you into the person you want to become."

 Kamala Thiagarajan is a freelance journalist based in Madurai, India, who has written for The International New York Times, BBC Travel and Forbes India.
 You can follow her @kamal_t.